The Tamarack Mines Mystery

 The United States Geodetic Survey crew for two years conducted further experiments, among them measuring the surface of a long lake in Florida on the theory that water conforms to the true curvature of the Earth's surface regardless of how the land may be, thus giving a true level only to find that the water curved uphill in each direction rather than downhill.Here we wonder if Palmer was misreading the Naples geodetic survey carried out in Florida, not by the U. S. Geodetic Survey, but by Ulysses G. Morrow of the Koreshan Unity, an experiment that I have shown to have been faulty.

 There's ample evidence that Palmer is an unreliable source in these matters, for he loved to embellish and skew facts to make a good story.
 A search of the Internet for "Tamarack Mines Plumb Lines" reveals that Palmer's account is widely quoted (often without attribution) and widely believed to be completely factual.

-A final observation.The promoters of the Koreshan cosmogony assume that the earth is fixed, stationary.
+A final observation.The promoters of the Koreshan cosmogony assume that the earth is fixed and stationary.
 They assume as an axiom that the earth does not move or rotate.
 So they would not have done the above analysis of the plumb line deflection southward and the resulting east/west divergence of two plumb lines.
 These divergences are in fact solid evidence that the earth does rotate on its axis.